qpliu/esolang/denver/README.md

 Execution of a Denver-Augusta-Harrisburg program starts with the main thread and the system thread.
-The main thread executes the `main` routine and can spawn more threads.
+The main thread executes the `main` routine with the system thread as its first argument and can spawn more threads.
 A thread can send messages to and receive messages from other threads, including itself.
 A message consists of a thread.
 When receiving a message, the sender thread is also received.
 Execution of the program ends when the main thread exits.

 Grammar
 -------